How to use

 On the left side of the panel there is a button for adding a stop to [Favorites], on the right - to navigate to [Smart stop] screen

-The predicted values are calculated based on the average speed and do not take into account the road conditions.
-There may be significant differences in some areas (such as fast streets or highways).
+The predicted values are calculated based on statistical data without taking into account traffic conditions and schedules.
+There may be significant differences in certain cases.

 Occasionally, various indicator buttons may appear at the top of the screen.
 Their appearance informs about the current status of the application - for example, problems with access to the service, where the application gets transport location data, the lack of up-to-date data for selected routes, or updates availability.
 To find out what a particular indicator means, just click on it.